Taylor Duryea

+Taylor Duryea (born 24 April 1991) is a retired Australian rules footballer who played for Hawthorn and the Western Bulldogs in the Australian Football League (AFL).

+Early football

+Duryrea was raised in Corowa, New South Wales and played junior football in Waygunyah across the Victorian border.

+Moving to Melbourne to finish his schooling at Caulfield Grammar he played junior representative football for the NSW/ACT Rams.

-Taylor Duryea (born 24 April 1991) is an Australian rules footballer who plays for the Western Bulldogs in the Australian Football League (AFL).
-Duryea initially played with Wahgunyah in the Coreen & District Football League, winning back to back Coreen & DFL Thirds best and fairest awards in 2004 and 2005.
+Duryea initially played with Wahgunyah in the Coreen & District Football League, winning back-to-back Coreen & DFL Thirds best and fairest awards in 2004 and 2005.

 AFL career

-Hawthorn career (2010–2018)
+Hawthorn (2010–2018)

 Duryea was drafted with No. 69 in the 2009 AFL draft, being a fifth round selection.

 Tried as a small forward when he first arrived at Hawthorn, he has switched to the backline and has carried out a similar playmaking role to Matt Suckling and Brent Guerra.
 A knee injury to Suckling helped open up an opportunity for Duryea to debut against Collingwood in Round 3 of the 2013 AFL season.

 Duryea played 18 games in 2013 and won the "Best first year player" award.

 Duryea played 23 of a possible 25 matches in 2014.
-With the retirement of Brent Guerra at the end of last season, a spot opened up for the young Hawk.
+With the retirement of Brent Guerra at the end of the previous season, a spot opened up for the young Hawk.
 He was noted for his skills in rebound defence.
 He showed good form throughout the 2014 finals series and earned himself a premiership medal.

 On 9 October 2017, Duryea signed a one–year deal to remain at the club until the end of 2018.

+Western Bulldogs (2019–2025)

 On 16 October 2018, Duryea was traded to the Western Bulldogs.

 Duryea re-signed with the Bulldogs for one year on 19 November 2020.

+He averaged 16.7 disposals, 5.6 marks and 2.6 rebound 50s across seven games in red, white and blue in 2024.